Will the Royal Society continue to support EU and international scientists/researchers from around the world?

-The agreement reached between the UK and EU in December 2017 means that the UK will continue to pay net contributions until the end of the current EU budget plan in 2020 and therefore will continue to participate in Horizon 2020 to its end.
-This agreement is enshrined in the UK-EU Withdrawal Agreement, which will come into force if ratified by the UK and EU have both committed to translating into a legally-binding Withdrawal Agreement as soon as possible.
+Under terms agreed between the UK and EU in December 2017, the UK will continue to pay net contributions until the end of the current EU budget plan in 2020 and therefore will continue to participate in Horizon 2020 to its end.
+This agreement is enshrined in the UK-EU Withdrawal Agreement, which will come into force if ratified by the UK and EU Parliaments.

 The UK government has published a Q&A, which clarifies the UK’s eligibility to participate in Horizon 2020.
 For more information on 'no deal', read our factsheet.

 Will UK scientists be able to take part in the next Framework Programme, Horizon Europe?

-The next European research funding framework, Framework Programme 9 which is now known as Horizon Europe, is currently in development and will run from 2021 to 2027.
+The next European research funding framework, Framework Programme 9 which is now known as Horizon Europe, is currently in development and is expected to run from 2021 to 2027.